Happy Christmas (Jessica Simpson album): Background

 After parting ways with Epic Records and signing a new deal, Simpson revealed during interviews with E! and PopSugar that a new Christmas album was being worked on.
 On September 15, 2010, it was announced that she was working with the producers of The-Dream and Tricky Stewart in her next two albums.
 On October 12, 2010, Simpson announced via Twitter that recording had been completed this album.
 She said that the concept of a new Christmas album came after PBS asked her if she would like to do a Christmas special.
 Simpson and PBS thought it would be a good idea to release an album along with a holiday special.
 The show premiered on television on December 4, 2010.
 The album was made available for streaming through Amazon.com.
 She also appeared on The Early Show, Late Night with Jimmy Fallon, Live with Regis and Kelly, Access Hollywood and performed at the Macy's Thanksgiving Day Parade and the Rockefeller Center Tree Lighting.

 In an interview, Simpson said about that album: "This (album) is different because it's under my complete control, it's the first record that I'm putting out on eleveneleven Records which is my new record company.
 "I think it's great to have a spiritual record out there to be my first [on my new label] because that's how I got started in the business anyway".

 Tricky Stewart told US Weekly about working with Simpson on the album: "I was so pleasantly surprised and happy with how everything came out!
 She is a gem just waiting to be rediscovered, so there is a definite possibility of us working together again in the future.
 She is fun and lighthearted but very serious about her singing.
 She is a little bit of an over-thinker sometimes because she puts so much pressure on herself.
 But, overall we had a great time making this record!
 We had to do it super fast — we started the negotiations and everything in October, which is really late for a Christmas album.
 But we got it done, it came out, and it's great — everyone loved it".

 Promotion

-Simpson appeared at The Early Show, the Late Show with David Letterman, Live with Regis and Kelly and at Macy's Thanksgiving Parade to promote the album.
+Simpson appeared at The Early Show, Late Show with David Letterman, Live with Regis and Kelly and at the Macy's Thanksgiving Day Parade to promote the album.

 Simpson and PBS announced that a Christmas musical special would air in the fall of 2010.
 The special, entitled Jessica Simpson: Happy Christmas was available to watch on November 25, 2010 on Simpson's official website and premiered on Saturday prime-time television on December 4, 2010.
 The show features Simpson singing a collection of Christmas hits from Happy Christmas and her first holiday album Rejoyce: The Christmas Album (2004).
 Simpson was also joined by special guests including her sister Ashlee Simpson, Trey Lorenz, Willie Nelson and Carly Simon.
 This was the second Christmas TV special featuring Simpson, the first being Nick and Jessica's Family Christmas with her ex-husband Nick Lachey.